Doing Business in Uganda

 Objectives of the subject “Doing Business in the Republic of Uganda”:

-- To analyze the Ugandan economy and foreign trade
+- To analyse the Ugandan economy and foreign trade

 - To evaluate business opportunities in the Republic of Uganda